The Human Resources Environment at UIC

 Labor and Employee Relations develops and administers campus labor and employee relations activities including labor contract negotiations and strategy; collective bargaining agreement administration and interpretation; grievance hearing and labor management meetings; Civil Service employee performance and discipline; and offers advice and counsel regarding employee relations for Civil Services and Academic Professional employees.
 Additionally, the Labor and Employee Relations unit develops the campus’ labor bargaining strategy.

-Organizational Effectiveness is responsible for implementation of UIC employee professional development programs; performance reviews; and the design, development and integration of UIC competencies in hiring and retention efforts.
+Organizational Development is responsible for the implementation of UIC employee professional development programs including all staff competency development; leadership and supervisory training; performance management tools, training, and guidance; and the design, development, and integration of UIC competencies in hiring and retention efforts.

 Vision, Mission, Core Values Heading link